 Important data sets are produced and distributed by many stakeholders – public and private sector – and most of it can be geographically referenced.
 A spatial data infrastructure provides tools for data distributors to ensure that their geospatial data is easier for users to access, validate and combine with other data.
 The Arctic SDI provides such an infrastructure and its development is facilitated by the National Mapping Agencies of the eight Arctic Countries.

-- The Reference Web Map Services – one of the cornerstones in the infrastructure – providing access to a coherent and authoritative Arctic reference map brought together from the Naitonal Mapping Agency data – nominally 1:250,000-scale
+- The Reference Web Map Services – one of the cornerstones in the infrastructure – providing access to a coherent and authoritative Arctic basemap brought together from the National Mapping Agency data – nominally 1:250,000-scale

-To support the communication with the Arctic Council a link to the Senior Arctic Officials has been established through the secretariat of the Arctic Council working group Conservation of Arctic Flora and Fauna (CAFF).
+To support the communication with the Arctic Council a link to the Senior Arctic Officials has been established through the Secretariat of the Arctic Council’s Conservation of Arctic Flora and Fauna Working Group (CAFF).

 The foundation for the Arctic SDI is the legally non-binding “Memorandum of Understanding” (MOU).

 The decision-making body of the Arctic SDI cooperation is the Arctic SDI Board.
 The Board consist of one Director General or deputy Director General from each of the MOU signatories which countries are members of the Arctic Council.
 The Board meets at least once a year.

 The present status of the Arctic SDI cooperation is a voluntary cooperation between national mapping agencies.
 The activities are be performed by Lead Countries joined by Support Countries.
 The Lead Countries have the responsibility for the operation and progress of the specific activity and refers directly to the Board.